-- A community's vision statement
+- A community's vision statement •

-- Land use goals and policies
+- Land use goals and policies •

 - Surrounding uses

-- Special requirements of the proposed development
+- Special requirements of the proposed development •

-- The ability to provide utility and community services to the area
+- The ability to provide utility and community services to the area •

 - Transportation and economic development factors

-- Cultural resource constraints
+- Cultural resource constraints •

 - Various physical constraints

-Lamont is County zoned.
-The Town currently has neither subdivisions nor planned unit developments.
+Wiota has County zoning.
+There are neither subdivisions nor planned unit developments in the Town.